Arthur's multiplicity formula for even orthogonal and unitary groups: An irreducibility result of some induced representations

-where \begin{itemize} \item $\psi_0$ is a local $A$-parameter for $H_0=H(W_0)$, which is bounded on the Weil group; here $W_0$ is a vector space over $E$, equipped with a non-degenerate Hermitian $c$-sesquilinear form, and is in the Witt tower containing $W$; \item $\varphi$ is a $k$-dimensional representation of $L_E$ whose irreducible summands are either almost tempered and positive, or tempered but not (conjugate) self-dual with the parity of $\phi$. \end{itemize} Let $\tau$ be the irreducible representation of $GL_k(E)$ associated to $\varphi$, and $Q$ be the standard parabolic subgroup of $H$ with Levi component $L\simeq GL_k(E)\times H_0$.
+where \begin{itemize} \item $\psi_0$ is a local $A$-parameter for $H_0=H(W_0)$, which is of good parity; here $W_0$ is a $c$-skew-Hermitian space in the Witt tower containing $W$; \item $\varphi$ is a $k$-dimensional representation of $L_E$ whose irreducible summands are either almost tempered and positive, or tempered but not (conjugate) self-dual with the same parity as that of $\psi$. \end{itemize} Let $\tau$ be the irreducible representation of $\GL_k(E)$ associated to $\varphi$, and $Q$ the standard parabolic subgroup of $H$ with Levi component $L\simeq \GL_k(E)\times H_0$.
 We shall prove that: \begin{theorem} For any irreducible unitary representation $\sigma_0$ in the $A$-packet $\Pi_{\psi_0}(H_0)$, the induced representation $\Ind_Q^H(\tau\boxtimes\sigma_0)$ is irreducible. \end{theorem} In \cite{MR3907735}, Gan-Ichino proved a similar statement for odd orthogonal groups.
-In spirit of their proof, we briefly describe the strategies to prove the theorem.
-Readers may consult Gan-Ichino's paper for a treatment in full details.
+Mimicking their proof, we briefly describe the strategies to prove the theorem.
+Readers may consult \cite[Sect.3I]{MR3907735} for a treatment in full details.
 The ingredient of the proof is the normalized intertwining operators.
 Recall that for a real reductive group $G$, a parabolic subgroup $P$ of $G$, and an irreducible representation $\pi$ of the Levi component of $P$, the induced representation $\Ind_P^G\left(\pi\right)$ is called a standard module for $G$ if $\pi$ satisfies certain positivity conditions.
 For such an induced representation, one can define a (normalized) intertwining operator

 where $\overline{P}$ is the parabolic subgroup of $G$ opposite to $P$, such that the image of $R_{\overline{P}|P}(\pi)$ is the unique irreducible quotient of $\Ind_P^G\left(\pi\right)$.
-In the proof of Theorem \ref{A.Irr-nonStdMod}, we shall realize the representation $\Ind_Q^H(\tau\boxtimes\sigma_0)$ as the image of a standard module for $H$.\\
+In the proof of Theorem \ref{A.Irr-nonStdMod}, we shall realize the representation $\Ind_Q^H(\tau\boxtimes\sigma_0)$ as the image of a standard module for $H$.

 Firstly, we decompose the representation $\tau$.
 It follows from our assumptions that we may write $\varphi$ as a summation of some subrepresentations